Flemington Post Office: History

 Flemington's first official post office was established during the 1880s, replacing the various "non-official" post offices that had operated in the area since the 1850s.

-Architect J. R. Brown from the Department of Public Works prepared plans for a new post office in 1888, under the supervision of John Thomas Kelleher.
-The tower was detailed by architect Alexander James Macdonald, and the builder was B. Pratt.
+The building was designed in 1888 by John Russell Brown, an architect from the Department of Public Works, under the supervision of John Thomas Kelleher.
+The tower was detailed by Alexander James Macdonald, and the builder was P. Pratt.
 The post office was moved from its original site south of Buckland Street, Flemington, to Wellington Street in 1890 so that it was close to the developing commercial centre along Racecourse Road.

 Timber public telephone booths and a cast iron pillar box were installed on the footpath opposite the main entrance c.
 1920s.
 The domed side porch roof was replaced at an unknown date between 1917 and 1963 with a parapeted flat roof which involved creation of semi-circular arched openings in lieu of original three-pointed arch and Moorish detail.
 The cast iron gates were removed from the porch as part of the work.
 A stamp vending machine and postal slips were installed in the northern wall of the porch.
 By 1963, all external stucco and bluestone detail including the tower roof had been overpainted in white; signage and insignia had been added to main tower; the windows in tower ground floor had been overpainted and the original clock faces replaced.

 General alterations were made at an unknown date to internal fittings and services included overpainting of polished timber joinery, installation of a sliding timber door between the original mail and letter carriers' rooms, replacement of lights, installation of heating and fans.
 The skirting boards were also replaced in the former dining room (later parcel room) and vinyl flooring and carpet laid throughout.
 Around this time, the rear of the original counter was altered to accommodate modern equipment.
 The rear single-storey wing had been re-roofed with corrugated galvanised steel roofing by 1975.

 In 1989–90, extensive rear additions were constructed to provide a mail room, bicycle/scooter shed, cleaner's store, post office box lobby, covered loading bay and plant enclosure.
 This involved demolition of the original rear veranda and pantry and subdivision of the original ground floor pantry to provide a passage to the new building.
 The southern half of the original dining room east wall was demolished to facilitate access to the passage.
 Alterations at first floor level included construction of a small kitchenette in the former sitting room and installation of staff amenities in the western half of the plan.
 A galvanised steel tube handrail installed at the main entrance doors and concrete topping was poured over main bluestone step.
 General internal refurbishment of finishes was also carried out.